-This is a really simple step.
 First, remove the screw holding the degaussing coil wiring (it's the only thing left on the frame except the tube).
 Now from the front, remove the four 3/8" bolts holding the tube to the frame.
-Take care as the tube is heavy and will lean forward.
-Use a towel, bubble wrap or something else to protect the front of the tube as you lean it over.
+Take care, as the tube is heavy and may tip over when it's loose.
+Be careful of the neck, and gently set the tube face down on a towel, bubble wrap, or something else to protect the screen.
 That's it!
-You should have a bare metal chassis ready to install the TV onto.
+You should have a bare metal frame ready to install the TV onto.

-TESTING THE TV
+TESTING THE TV - (Symphonic ST419D is represented)

-GUTTING THE TV
+DISASSEMBLING THE TV

 Remove the two screws on the bottom of the TV that hold the chassis in place.
 There are two cable ties on each side of the bottom part of the tube.
-Carefully snip these to give more room to move the chassis around and remove the chassis from the base.
+Carefully snip these off to give more room to move the chassis around, and remove the chassis from the base.
 Now remove the four screws in the corners holding the tube to the front TV plastic.
 For the last step, it's probably a good idea to get someone to hold the loose chassis as you gently lift the tube out of the front plastic.
 Slide the front plastic out of the way, and set the tube face down on the towel or bubble wrap.

 MOUNTING THE TV CHASSIS

 Mounting the chassis to the frame is where some of the "engineering" comes in.
-While the TV chassis is close to the same shape of the monitor chassis, it doesn't line up to the mounting brackets.
+While the TV chassis is close to the same shape of the monitor chassis, it doesn't line up to the mounting brackets on the frame.
 The best way to deal with this is to cut a piece of board or wood to mount the chassis to.
-Cut a 8" x 9 3/4" piece of 1/2" wood.
-I used Hardy Plank because that's what I found laying around.
-This board will now wedge neatly in between the old mounting brackets.
-Now take the chassis and rotate it 90 degrees clockwise so that the front AV inputs are facing the right side of the monitor frame and the RG6 cable input is facing left.
-This allows for the easiest attachment of the cables and allows access to the front panel control buttons and the IR "eye".
-If you cut the two tie wraps earlier, you should have enough slack in the cables.
+Cut an 8" x 9 3/4" piece of 1/2" wood, which will wedge neatly between the old mounting brackets on the frame.
+Mark and a drill a pilot hole into the left and right side edges of the board where it is aligned with the slot in each of the two larger side brackets, so that you can attach the board to these brackets with screws later, after mounting the chassis onto the board.

 INSTALLING THE TV IN THE GAME

 That's it!!
 Enjoy your Dragon's Lair with a brand new, bright, clean, clear monitor!CONCLUSION

 Special thanks to Jeff Kinder, Michael Fox, Dave Hallock, and the D-L-P community as a whole.

 LASER GAMES |

-This website was created by Jeff Kinder & Dave Hallock, 1997 - 2020.
+This website was created by Jeff Kinder & Dave Hallock, 1997 - 2023.